-- Time Prioritization: Strategies will be implemented either before the end of June or at any other time each year.
-For activities scheduled for implementation before June, TANC will consider the forecasted critical fire weather conditions on a county-specific basis.
+- Time Prioritization: Enhanced strategies will be implemented either before the end of June or at any other time each year.
+For activities scheduled for implementation before the end of June, TANC will consider the forecasted critical fire weather conditions on a county-specific basis.
 The COTP crosses 12 counties, including (from north to south) Modoc, Siskiyou, Shasta, Tehama, Glenn, Colusa, Yolo, Solano, Sacramento, Contra Costa, San Joaquin, and Alameda.
-Time prioritization scheduling will always consider the associated fire risks. - Location Prioritization: Wildfire risk reduction strategies scheduled in HFTD Tier 3 areas are of the first, or highest priority, and strategies scheduled in HFTD Tier 2 areas are of the second highest priority.
-Wildfire risk reduction strategies scheduled in all other areas are of the third highest priority.
-An additional location-related priority is the consideration of whether the strategy can be implemented within and/or outside of the COTP ROW, depending on the level of control TANC has in exercising existing ROW easement rights. - Level of Risk Priority: Strategies will be implemented consistent with the following risk priorities: - 1.
+Time prioritization scheduling will always consider the associated fire risks. - Location Prioritization: Enhanced Wildfire Strategies scheduled in HFTD Tier 3 areas are of the first, or highest priority, and strategies scheduled in HFTD Tier 2 areas are of the second highest priority.
+Enhanced Wildfire Strategies scheduled in all other areas are of the third highest priority.
+An additional location-related priority is the consideration of whether the strategy can be implemented depending on the level of control TANC has in exercising existing ROW easement rights. - Level of Risk Priority: Enhanced Wildfire Strategies will be implemented consistent with the following risk priorities: - 1.
 Equipment, structure, and facility failure risks; - 2.
 Topographic and climatological factors; - 3.
 Vegetation to equipment contact risks; and - 4.
 Wire to wire contact risks.